 Let's compare hard numbers for the Business and Commerce Basic plans.

 At the time of publishing this post (December 2017), Squarespace's annual pricing for the Business plan is $216 and Commerce Basic is $312.
 That makes the Business plan $96 cheaper at the end of the year.

 However, with the Business plan you'll also be giving Squarespace 3% of every sale you make, so that has to be built into your Squarespace costs per year, too.

 What this means is in order to keep the Business plan the most economical you'll need to pay out less than $96 in transaction fees, which can be done if you expect to make less than $3,200 via Squarespace throughout the year.
 This also means...

-If you expect to make $3,200 or more each year*, the Commerce plans definitely makes the most sense.
+If you expect to make $3,200 or more each year*, the Commerce plans definitely make the most sense.

 *Keep in mind this isn't your business's total annual sales projections, just what will be processed through Squarespace.